 By Jemima Kelly

-LONDON (Reuters) – The aggregate value of all cryptocurrencies hit a record high of around $184 billion on Wednesday, according to industry website Coinmarketcap, making their reported market value worth around the same as that of Goldman Sachs (NYSE:GS) and Morgan Stanley (NYSE:MS) combined.
+The aggregate value of all cryptocurrencies hit a record high of more than $194 billion, the website said, more than the market values of Goldman Sachs (NYSE:GS) and Morgan Stanley (NYSE:MS) combined.

 “This has been another incredibly bullish week for the cryptocurrency, with the visible upside attracting investors from all directions,” said Lukman Otunuga, research analyst at FXTM, a brokerage.

 “It must be kept in mind that bitcoin’s exponential gains are not only phenomenal, but (also) somewhat frightening.”